cwqt/mcn/README.md

-# my.corrhizal.net
+# mcn

-An IoT management system for vertical farming.
+An IoT platform for vertical farming.

 - Manage IoT devices to monitor your racks & add your own custom hardware
 - Monitor entire racks of crops composed of frames of plants